ACR CEO Announces 2024 Retirement

-The American College of Radiology (ACR) announces that Diane Dunne, vice president of marketing, public affairs and communications, will retire on Friday, September 17.
+The American College of Radiology (ACR) has selected Reina Munsch as vice president of marketing, public affairs, and communications.

 registries can collect and curate images and diverse clinical data from multiple practice settings to produce large data sets that enable researchers to address complex scientific questions and produce results applicable across various care settings, geographic locations, and multiple populations.